Waves (band): 2013 revival

 The band reformed in 2003 for a one-off gig at the St James Theatre in a lineup that included Dave Dobbyn, Don McGlashan, Anika Moa, Liam Finn and Martin Phillipps.
-In 2012 the band was contacted by Roger Marbeck of Ode Records and music enthusiast and archivist Grant Gillanders to reissue the 1975 Waves album—by then a collectors' item fetching high prices—on CD and vinyl for Record Store Day in April, with the release launched by a live performance at the Real Groovy record store in Auckland.
+In 2012 the band was contacted by Roger Marbeck of Ode Records and music enthusiast and archivist Grant Gillanders to reissue the 1975 Waves album—by then a collector's item fetching high prices—on CD and vinyl for Record Store Day in April, with the release launched by a live performance at the Real Groovy record store in Auckland.
 Neither Marbeck nor Gillanders was aware a second album also existed, albeit in a rudimentary form and decided to re-release them both as a double CD.
 "I think it was the idea of getting that out of the shadows and into the light that swung the deal for me," Gash said.

 As planning began, it was discovered the original master tapes for the Waves album had vanished with the collapse in the 1970s of Direction Records.
 "It came down to the small number of unplayed vinyls I had stashed away under the bed for the last 38 years," Gash said.
 "They were old, but mint, and I took them to Stebbings, where we ran them on a very high-end turntable and transferred it all to digital files.
 It worked superbly.
 We then mastered it there for vinyl with Steve McGough, pulling in the original engineer, Phil Yule, to listen as well.
 I then redid all the cover art and designed a new insert for photos and info, Kevin did a take on the original Direction label, and we sent it all off for cutting, pressing and packaging to United Record Pressing in Nashville."
 He said: "It actually sounds good, if not better, than the original."

 For the previously unreleased 1976 album, McGough also took the single tape that existed of the unmixed recordings and transferred it to digital, while Marbeck succeeded in locating the multi-track tapes of "Vegas", the final song Waves recorded.
 Gash said: "They are the only multi-tracks we have of any of our material, and therefore the only song we had the opportunity to do an actual mix on.
 And so, we have 'Vegas', recorded July 1977, mixed January 2013.
 We had to bake the tape at Stebbings prior to running it, but we retrieved everything.
 We then took those files to York St Studios in Parnell, where we mixed 'Vegas' with engineer Hayden Taylor and mastered the Mandrill sessions.
 I would have loved to have mixed them as well, but with the multi-tracks destroyed back in 1976, that was not an option."